bartlomiej-pluta/smnp-kt/README.md

 # Simple Music Notation Processor
-SMNP is a command line tool aimed on doing music stuff using custom domain-specific language.
+SMNP is a command line tool aimed at doing music stuff using custom domain-specific language.
 You are able to create music (both monophonic and polyphonic) using simple notation and then synthesize it with custom settings, plot the signal, evaluate DFT on it and so on.
-Music tools can be used not only to create music but also to prepare kind of scenarios of ear trainings like recognizing intervals etc.
+Music tools can be used not only to create music but also to prepare a number of scenarios of ear training like recognizing intervals etc.
-Apart of that developed domain-specific language offers you tools known from most popular programming languages like conditional statements, loops, variable mechanism, functions (including defining custom ones) etc.
+Apart from that developed domain-specific language offers you the tools known from most popular programming languages like conditional statements, loops, variable mechanism, functions (including defining custom ones) etc.